skmbatha/clic2sure_project/README.md

 ## API mapping

-The API mapping to the program features/functions is tabulated and described in _Table 1_ of the PDF document ***/CURL and API mapping/CURL Communication and API map.pdf***.
+The API mapping to the program features / functions is tabulated and described in _Table 1_ of the PDF document ***/CURL and API mapping/CURL Communication and API map.pdf***.

 ## CURL commands